 Are you a trial participant.
 Get social with your collards! #collards #heirloomcollards #heirloomcollardproject #collardtrials #croptrials #seedsaving

-The Collard Variety Trial is underway for 2020.
-Over 200 participants will be seeding, transplanting, growing and eating collards.
-All the while recording data for uniformity, appearance, flavor, vigor, disease resistance, germination, winter hardiness, earliness, and yield about their collards, which will be recorded and analyzed via SeedLinked.
+The 2020 Collard Variety featured over 200 participants who recorded data for uniformity, appearance, flavor, vigor, disease resistance, germination, winter hardiness, earliness, and yield about their collards.
+SeedLinked was used to record and aggregate the data.
+Results coming soon!

 SeedLinked is an emerging web platform that connects people with information on varieties from other gardeners and farmers.
 Seed Savers Exchange has used SeedLinked to manage our Community Science trials with great results.
 SeedLinked has allowed us to efficiently collect data and share it with all participants.

 Rejoice and Ira Wallace seeding collards at Seed Savers Exchange as one of the full trial sites.

 Below are the twenty varieties selected for the 2020 trial.
 We had eight full trial sites, which you can learn more about below the variety profiles, but we also had hundreds of community scientists growing a randomly selected sets of three.
 If you’re growing any of these varieties, feel free to click on the collard and share your experiences in the comments.

 A small number of farms and organizations around the country conducted full grow outs of all 20 varieties.
 Below you can see who these are and follow their larger trials.